 - Daily Trading Volume: ~$30 Billion (2025 estimate)

 Overview: IC Markets remains the largest forex broker by trading volume, serving over 200,000 active clients across 200 countries.
 Known for low spreads (as low as 0.0 pips on major pairs) and fast execution, it caters to high-frequency traders and scalpers.
 Its ECN model ensures direct market access, minimizing conflicts of interest.
-In 2025, IC Markets has expanded its crypto CFD offerings and enhanced its mobile app with AI-driven analytics.
+Recently, IC Markets has expanded its crypto CFD offerings and enhanced its mobile app with AI-driven analytics.

 2. Exness